 Iowa City has municipal primary elections on October 5, 2021 and regular elections on November 2, 2021

-General Election Voter Registration Deadline: October 24, or Election Day registration if voting in-person
+Voter Registration Deadline: 15 days before Election Day or Election Day registration if voting in-person

-Iowa voters can cast their ballot early at their county auditor’s office.
+Iowa voters can cast their ballot early at their county auditor’s office starting 20 days before Election Day.
 Contact the office for date and time information.